How to enjoy Rome on a budget: 20 tips from a local

 Caravaggio in San Luigi dei Francesi church

-To give you a coupled of examples: San Luigi dei Francesi houses Caravaggio’s Cycle of St Matthew; Santa Maria della Vittoria houses the Ecstasis of St Therese by Bernini and San Pietro in Vicoli has a Moses by Michelangelo.
+To give you a couples of examples: San Luigi dei Francesi houses Caravaggio’s Cycle of St Matthew; Santa Maria della Vittoria houses the Ecstasis of St Therese by Bernini and San Pietro in Vicoli has a Moses by Michelangelo.

 Find more ideas at the following links: